RRZE-HPC/likwid/doc/archs/interlagos.md

 \anchor ILG_PMC
 <H2>General-purpose counters</H2>
-<P>The AMD&reg; Interlagos microarchitecture provides 6 general-purpose counters consiting of a config and a counter register.
+<P>The AMD&reg; Interlagos microarchitecture provides 6 general-purpose counters consisting of a config and a counter register.
 They are core-local, hence each hardware thread has its own set of general-purpose counters.</P>
 <H3>Counter and events</H3>
 <TABLE>
 <TR>